ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 ![OpenAPI Preview](images/create-api-image1.png "OpenAPI Preview"){: caption="Figure 1.
 OpenAPI Preview" caption-side="bottom"}

-There are also a variety of browser-based, live-parsing editors that you can use either online or locally.
+There are also many browser-based, live-parsing editors that you can use either online or locally.
 Some examples include:

 * The [OpenAPI-GUI project](https://github.com/Mermade/openapi-gui){: external} supports both v2 and v3 of the OpenAPI specification and can migrate an OpenAPI v2 definition to v3 for you.
 * [Swagger Editor from SmartBear](https://editor.swagger.io){: external} also supports both v2 and v3 of OpenAPI.